DWhettam/Poker-Hand-Predictor/README.md

 # Poker-Hand-Predictor
 University of Hull Deep learning Winter School Group Project
 Feed-forward network developed in Python with Keras + TensorFlow backend used to predict poker outcomes when given a hand of 5 cards.
+Uses the 'Poker Hand Dataset' from UCI Machine Learning Repository

 Network Architecture: